Grant-in-Aid

 2. Enrolled full-time on the Bloomington campus during the semester the application is submitted

-1. Formally admitted to an M.F.A. program by the application deadline
+1. Formally admitted to a master's, doctoral, or professional program by the application deadline

 2. Enrolled full-time on the Bloomington campus during the semester the application is submitted